Talladego/rorplanner3/README.md

 - `npm run probe:jewellery3-talismans` - Optional: inspect talisman data (dev utility)

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run linting: `npm run lint`
-5. Verify build locally: `npm run build`
-6. Submit a pull request

-Please keep the Architecture rules in mind:
-- Components only call the Service and subscribe via the Service.
-- Service applies business rules, talks to the store through the adapter, and emits typed events.
-- Store manages state and pure calculations—no service imports or side-effects.

 ## License

 This project is licensed under the MIT License.
 ## Deploying to Cloudflare Pages

 Cloudflare Pages is a fast, free static hosting platform with a global CDN.
 This project is preconfigured for it:
 - Vite base: `/` (see `vite.config.ts`)
 - Build command: `npm run build`
 - Output directory: `dist`
-- SPA fallback: `public/_redirects` contains `/* /index.html 200`

 Setup steps:

 1. Push your repository to GitHub.
 2. In Cloudflare Dashboard → Pages → Create a project → Connect to GitHub → select this repo.
-3. Framework preset: None (or Vite)
 4. Build command: `npm run build`
 5. Output directory: `dist`
 6. Save and deploy.